 Zinfandel certainly has a mind of its own and Rhinefarm’s Zin is no exception.
 Originally planted in 1976, our vines yield a juicy, yet gutsy wine bursting with red and black fruit.
 Only available through the Bacchus Club and direct from the winery.

-Zinfandel has a mind of its own.
+Our Sonoma Valley Zinfandel has a mind of its own.
 Each cluster boasts everything from green grapes to raisins and everything in between and this variability makes it one of the most difficult grapes to know when to pick.
 Some years, Zinfandel acts as delicate as Pinot Noir and some years it’s as hearty as Merlot.
 So that’s what we do with this grape… we capture the best essence we can of the particular growing season.
-It’s a thin-skinned variety like Pinot Noir so it’s quite sensitive to Mother Nature, even with the old vines we have the fortune to farm.
+It’s thin-skinned like Pinot Noir so it’s quite sensitive to Mother Nature, even with the old vines we have the fortune to farm.
 We allow the grape to express itself and use 50% French and 50% American oak to capture the beauty and spice characteristics natural to this grape variety.
 It will continue to evolve in the bottle (at its own pace, mind you) for up to seven years.

-To make the wine, we hand-harvest and ferment with Prise de Mousse yeast strain.
+To make the wine, we hand-harvest and then ferment with Prise de Mousse yeast strain.
 It enjoys 25 days of extended maceration to develop deeper, richer flavor.
 Using gentle pump-overs tailored by individual lot, we also employ louvers and screens to eliminate exposure to skins and seeds which might introduce off flavors.
 The wine ages an average of 15 months in 50% French and 50% American oak barrels, 35% new, before bottling and release.

 - While watching your fave football team win